-Algebra 1 (Yearlong)
+Algebra 1 (Yearlong) Prereq: None Grades 9-12 Credit: Math

 Students will study linear, quadratic, and exponential functions.
 Properties of these functions are derived from tables, graphs, and equations.
 Students will also study arithmetic and geometric sequences, solving linear and quadratic equations, and systems of linear equations.
-Students will collaborate with other students, working in study teams.